New Finance Bill to be published

 EU Fourth Money Laundering Directive

-The EU Fourth Money Laundering Directive which makes sweeping changes to combatting money laundering and terrorist financing across the EU will be implemented into UK law on 26 June 2017.
+The EU Fourth Money Laundering Directive which makes sweeping changes to combatting money laundering and terrorist financing across the EU were integrated into UK regulations on 26 June 2017.

 As a ... read more